quoctantran/academic-site/content/courses/network/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Networked culture&#58; Information, network society and new forms of knowledge (56-107)
+linktitle: Networked culture &#58; Information, network society and new forms of knowledge (56-107)
-summary: This course aims to introduce students to the main themes of information and network society and understanding of the basic theoretical approaches and concepts of networked culture.
-We explore how the development of digital information infrastructure has paved the way for new types of social methods and forms of knowledge.
-For example, what is sharing and how is sharing mediated?
+summary: Explore how the development of digital information infrastructure has paved the way for new types of social methods and forms of knowledge.
+What is sharing and how is sharing mediated?
 The bridge to a networked culture entails the necessary technologies to promote linkages, collaboration, and more democratic dialogue between institutions and the public.
 (Winter semester 2019/2020)
 weight: 1

 # Page metadata.